Oak wood is one of the most widely used in carpentry and cabinetmaking, both for its durability and for its warmth and elegance.

 Versatility in Finishes

-Oak wood accepts varnishes, oils and stains well, which allows it to customize its appearance and improve its resistance.
+Oak wood accepts varnishes, oils, and stains well, allowing you to customize its appearance and improve its durability.
 This makes it an excellent choice for both rustic and modern styles.

 Uses of Oak Wood